-Dr. Adams served as President from 1944 to 1964 and was a renowned Shakespeare scholar who began the Drama Department’s annual Shakespeare Festival in 1958.
-Having published his doctoral dissertation on “The Structure of the Globe Playhouse Stage” in 1942, and having built a large scale model of the his conception of the Globe Theater, a 4/5th scale model of the Globe Stage, designed from Dr. Adams’ model and dissertation by Dr. Donald Swinney, was installed in Calkins Gymnasium to house this first festival.
+Dr. Adams served as president from 1944 to 1964 and was a renowned Shakespeare scholar who began the Drama Department’s annual Shakespeare Festival in 1958.
+Having published his doctoral dissertation on “The Structure of the Globe Playhouse Stage” in 1942, and having built a large-scale model of his conception of the Globe Theater, a 4/5th scale model of the Globe Stage, designed from Dr. Adams’ model and dissertation by Dr. Donald Swinney, was installed in Calkins Gymnasium to house this first festival.

 The Playhouse stage was itself designed specifically to accommodate this set piece, which has been used in many of the subsequent Shakespeare Festivals.

-The Adams Playhouse serves as one of the showplaces of the University, hosting symposia, dramatic productions, dance recitals, academic conferences an official University ceremonies.
+The Adams Playhouse serves as one of the showplaces of the University, hosting symposia, dramatic productions, dance recitals, academic conferences, and official University ceremonies.

 Basic Technical Specifications

-Proscenium arch is 45’ wide by 23’3” high to the bottom of the frieze.
-Valance usually lowers this to aprox 15’6” for sightlines.
+Proscenium arch is 45 feet wide by 23 feet by 3 inches high to the bottom of the frieze.
+Valance usually lowers this to approximately 15 feet by 6 inches for sightlines.

-Upstage edge of pit is approximately 2’5” downstage of plaster line
+Upstage edge of pit is approximately 2 feet by 5 inches downstage of plaster line.

-Upstage edge of pit is parallel to plaster line 12’ to both sides of center where it begins to curve towards house.
+Upstage edge of pit is parallel to plaster line 12 feet to both sides of center where it begins to curve towards house.

 Downstage edge of pit is an arc that curves upstage making depth of pit smaller as you move away from center.

-Depth of pit at 12’ from center is approximately 8’9”.
-Depth of pit at approximately 22’ from center is approximately 3’3”
+Depth of pit at 12 feet from center is approximately 8 feet by 9 inches.
+Depth of pit at approximately 22 feet from center is approximately 3 feet by 3 inches.